 Yes, that seemingly arbitrary three-digit number on your credit report is something worth paying close attention to.
 So if you want to become an expert at monitoring your credit score, the first thing you need to do is get a handle on just what goes into your credit report.

 The mix of factors that go into your credit report is, technically, a secret formula.
 But we aren’t totally in the dark on what’s important to maintaining a top-notch credit score.
-We do know that the FICO algorithm used to calculate your credit score considers 5 all important factors.
+We do know that the FICO algorithm used to calculate your credit score considers five all-important factors.

 One of the most important factors that’s plugged into your credit score calculation?
 Credit utilization.

 Just what is credit utilization?
 And how can you take steps to have a stellar credit utilization ratio?
 Use this expert’s guide on credit utilization to find out.

 It’s the question at the heart of this guide, and one worth covering before we dive any further into how to boost your credit score: What is credit utilization?

 Simply put, credit utilization is a ratio that shows the percentage of available credit that you’ve used.
 And when we say “credit,” we’re talking about any credit lines you have available—typically credit cards.

 Let’s break a credit utilization ratio down… How is this ratio calculated?

 Well, say you have three credit cards, all with set credit limits.
 Depending on how much you swipe your cards, you’ll have outstanding balances on these cards.

 Let’s put some numbers to the three credit cards.
 Say credit card #1 has a credit line of $5,000 and an outstanding balance of $1,000, credit card #2 has a credit line of $8,000 and an outstanding balance of $2,000, and credit card #3 has a credit line of $10,000 and an outstanding balance of $4,000.